 The benefit of having a customer community is brand loyalty.
 As you begin to measure and understand your customer base you will be able to convert more members into Insiders and improve the value of your community to your brand.

-Inside the magazine we’ve included a quiz that will enable you to diagnose the make-up of your community, so you can start devising strategies for each type of community persona.
+We’ve included a quiz that will enable you to diagnose the make-up of your community, so you can start devising strategies for each type of community persona.